APFFM/stockcopilot/README.md

 # AI-Powered Stock Analysis Dashboard

-This project is an AI-powered stock analysis dashboard that provides real-time stock data, technical analysis, and AI-generated insights.
+This is my first public project which is an AI-powered (Claude API) stock analysis dashboard that provides real-time stock data, technical analysis, and AI-generated insights.

 ## Features